devemg/devemg/README.md

 - 🔭 I’m currently working on frontend development
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning react and .NET
 - 💌 I love development and project management
 - ⚡ Fun fact: I'm in love with pancakes